scuzzydude/asimov/asimov.md

 "Interesting.
 Doesn't really matter much, does it?"

 "Well, if you look in the notebook you'll see some symbols, look like hands?
-Your father thought those symbols with like the ancients version of math.
+Your father thought those symbols with like the ancient's version of math.
 If he could figure out where the trees were up in the flats, he could translate them into your people's math, so he could know how large to build the building."

 "That sounds like the first instance of writing.
 Unbelievable, the ancient Texans invented writing and mathematics?
 What kind of building?"